shaecodes/shaecodes/README.md

 # ✅ About Me:
-I am a first year Computer Science student with a passion for developing user-friendly websites and applications.
-I am currently working on various frontend development projects, including optimizing website performance.
-I am eager to collaborate with other developers and designers to create innovative solutions that improve user experiences.
+I am a first year Computer Science student with a passion for making user friendly applications.
+I am currently working on various python projects, some that include automation.
+I am eager to collaborate with other developers and designers to create innovative solutions.
 Whether it's brainstorming new ideas or debugging code, I am always looking for ways to learn and grow.
 If you are looking for a dedicated team member, I am excited to work with you!

 ## 🌐 Socials: